 Life is short and we never know when our time is up, take a chance and do something you have always wanted to, you may not get another opportunity.

-Or just over 11 miles a day.
+Or just under 12 miles a day.
 An average of about 1mph during the hours of day light.…

 I could not have done the walk without the help of my friends, a big thank you to the lovely Kaz, without her the first trip would not have been possible, and Emma for helping me out on the second visit.
 Thanks, everyone else for their encouragement along the way.
 Also, thank you to the people behind the websites www.southwestcoastpath.com and https://www.walescoastpath.gov.uk/?lang=en.